How to Install Memcached on Ubuntu (26.04, 24.04, 22.04)

 WantedBy=multi-user.target

-Saving and Closing the Text Editor
+Save and Close the Editor

 sudo systemctl daemon-reload